concord-consortium/collaborative-learning/docs/authored-curriculum-content.md

 # Authored Curriculumn Content
 Authored curriculum content was originally part of the CLUE code repository.
-The curriculum content files were located at src/public/curriculum.
+The curriculum content files were formerly located at src/public/curriculum.

 In 2023, curriculum content was split off into its own repository named clue-curriculum.
 CLUE now imports most authored content from this external repository, the deployed version of which is located at https://models-resources.concord.org/clue-curriculum.

 ## File structure of authored curriculum content
 In the clue-curriculum repository, each unit's files are located in a subdirectory whose name matches the unit's unit code.
-For example, the Stretching and Shrinking unit's code is `sas`, and its subdirectory is named `sas`.
+For example, the _Stretching and Shrinking_ unit's code is `sas`, and its subdirectory is therefore named `sas`.
 The unit code value is defined in the root content.json file in each unit subdirectory.

-Each unit is made up of a number of investigations that each have a number of problems, and each problem has a number of sections.
-The content for these problem sections is located in separate files in the unit's subdirectory.
-The root content.json file contains information about these separate problem section files which CLUE uses to import the content when loading a curriculum unit.
+Each unit is made up of a number of investigations.
+Each investigation has a number of problems, and each problem has a number of sections.
+The content for these problem sections is located in separate files.
+The unit's root content.json file contains references to these separate problem section files which CLUE uses to import all the content when loading a curriculum unit.

+See clue-curriculum documentation for more information on the unit content file structure.

 ## Loading curriculum content in CLUE
-To load a specific curriculum unit's content into CLUE, we set the `unit` URL param value to that unit's unit code.
-For example, to load the Stretching and Shrinking unit, whose code is `sas`, append `?unit=sas` to the CLUE URL.
+To load a specific curriculum unit into CLUE, we set the `unit` URL param value to that unit's unit code.
+For example, to load the _Stretching and Shrinking_ unit, whose code is `sas`, append `?unit=sas` to the CLUE URL.

 In addition to unit codes, you can also use full URLs as the `unit` param's value.
-For example, appending `?unit=https://models-resources.concord.org/clue-curriculum/branch/my-changes/sas/content.json` to a CLUE URL would load the version of Stretching and Shrinking that exists in a clue-curriculum branch named `my-changes`.
+For example, appending `?unit=https://models-resources.concord.org/clue-curriculum/branch/my-changes/sas/content.json` to a CLUE URL would load the version of _Stretching and Shrinking_ that exists in a clue-curriculum branch named `my-changes`.

 Fetching of curriculum unit content data from the external repository is done by the `getUnitJson` function defined in src/models/curriculum/unit.ts and called from src/models/stores/stores.ts.